ramyfahim/cheatsheet_r_pandas/README.md

 4. Returning the column names of the dataset

-### Select elements and use for loops to data transformations.
+### Select elements and use for loops to do a data transformation.

 #### R